 - Community: build strong, supportive social relationships.

-Then start gaining skills to provide things for yourself, your family and friends.
+Then start gaining skills to provide things for your household and friends.

 Topics range from easy things that you can start to do immediately, to building your own home, harvesting your own energy or running a smallholding.